MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-migration.md

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]

-If you are planning to switch from Symantec Endpoint Protection (Symantec) to [Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection) (Microsoft Defender ATP), you're in the right place.
+If you are planning to switch from Symantec Endpoint Protection (Symantec) to [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection), you're in the right place.
 Use this article as a guide to plan your migration.

 ## The migration process

-When you switch from Symantec to Microsoft Defender ATP, you follow a process that can be divided into three phases, as described in the following table:
+When you switch from Symantec to Microsoft Defender for Endpoint, you follow a process that can be divided into three phases, as described in the following table:

 |Phase |Description |
 |--|--|